PetitGens/gobblet-gobblers/README.md

 ### Game saving

-You can save games upon exiting, you are then asked for the filename (you can use whatever extension you want, `.sav` is recommanded).
-Even if the save is a simple text file, it is not supposed to be edited by the user.
+You can save games upon exiting, you are then asked for the filename (you can use whatever extension you want, `.sav` is recommended).
+Even though the save is a simple text file, it is not supposed to be edited by the user.